zakattack9/WRaPiC/README.md

   psk="<WiFi-password>"
 }
 ```
-4) Insert the micro SD card back into the Pi and power it on
+4) Insert the micro SD card back into the RPi and power it on
-5) Connect to the RPi by running `ssh pi@raspberrypi.local`; you can also use `ping raspberrypi.local` to get the RPi's IP address then use `ssh pi@<ip-address>`
+5) `ssh pi@raspberrypi.local` to connect to the RPi; `ping raspberrypi.local` may also be used to get the RPi's IP address to run `ssh pi@<ip-address>`
-6) Use `sudo raspi-config` to access the RPi configuration menu
+6) `sudo raspi-config` to access the RPi configuration menu for making the following changes
   - Change the password from its default `raspberry`
   - Change the hostname which can be used for easier ssh
   - Expand the filesystem, under advanced options, allowing the full use of the SD card for the OS